tommyettinger/textratypist/versions/latest/README.md

-# v1-1-0
+# latest

-A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/tommyettinger/gdx-liftoff).
+A [libGDX](https://libgdx.com/) project generated with [gdx-liftoff](https://github.com/libgdx/gdx-liftoff).

 This project was generated with a template including simple application launchers and an empty `ApplicationAdapter` extension.

 ## Platforms

 - `core`: Main module with the application logic shared by all platforms.
-- `lwjgl3`: Primary desktop platform using LWJGL3.
+- `lwjgl3`: Primary desktop platform using LWJGL3; was called 'desktop' in older docs.
-- `android`: Android mobile platform.
-Needs Android SDK.
 - `html`: Web platform using GWT and WebGL.
 Supports only Java projects.
-- `teavm`: Experimental web platform using TeaVM and WebGL.
+- `teavm`: Web backend that supports most JVM languages.

 ## Gradle

-This project uses [Gradle](http://gradle.org/) to manage dependencies.
+This project uses [Gradle](https://gradle.org/) to manage dependencies.
 The Gradle wrapper was included, so you can run Gradle tasks using `gradlew.bat` or `./gradlew` commands.
 Useful Gradle tasks and flags: